6 Tips to Resolve Outlook Cannot Connect to Server Error

 - Now choose the option Account Settings.

-- After that, go on to click Data files, select the email account creating the problem.
+- After that, go on to click Data files, and select the email account creating the problem.

 - Choose Open File Location.

-- Now you should either rename the file or move it to some other location.
+- You should either rename the file or move it to another location.